 - The mentor and their commitment to support the research process

-- A brief description of the proposed project, including the rationale for this investigation, and the methodology, including participants, space, resources, procedures, training environment for the researcher, evaluation plan, as well as potential impact.
+- A brief description of the proposed project, including the rationale for this investigation, and the methodology, including participants, space, resources, procedures, training environment for the researcher, evaluation plan, a broad description of the project’s timeline, and potential impact.

-If their project is selected, the applicant will be notified by March 15, 2016, and invited to submit a full proposal by May 6, 2016.
+If selected, applicants will be notified by March 3, 2017, and invited to submit a full proposal by April 17, 2017.

-Invited proposals should include a proposal overview that is a maximum of five pages in PDF file format with half-inch margins in 11-point Arial font with the filename:
+Full proposals must include a proposal overview that is a maximum of five pages and contains the following:

-- Title, background and significance, literature review and scientific rationale indicating the need and innovative nature of the proposal (one-and-a-half pages)
+- Title, background, and significance; literature review and scientific rationale indicating the need and innovative nature of the proposal (1.5 pages)

-- Research strategy (detailed research design methodology including population characteristics/criteria, research protocol, intervention, outcome measures, statistical analysis plan, etc.) (two pages)
+- Research strategy—a detailed research design methodology including population characteristics/criteria, research protocol, intervention, outcome measures, statistical analysis plan, and timeline.
+(2 pages)

-- Applicant qualifications and career objectives, mentoring plan, qualifications of mentors and collaborators, research environment, facilities and equipment available (half a page)
+- Applicant qualifications and career objectives, mentoring plan, qualifications of mentors and collaborators, research environment, facilities and equipment available (0.5 pages)

-- Expected outcomes, impact statement, and future steps (half a page)
+- Expected outcomes, impact statement, and future steps (0.5 pages)

 - A one-page detailed budget with a narrative budget justification (including no more than $10,000 from the Hanser Award)

-- NIH format biosketches for the applicant, mentor, and any co-mentors or collaborators (please adhere to the instructions on the website.)
+- NIH-formatted biosketches for any comentors or collaborators that were not submitted with the Letter of Intent.
+Please adhere to the instructions on the website.